Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: Which observation and weight vectors to use?

 \section{Which observation and weight vectors to use?}

-Section~\ref{sec-CI} highlighted the need to apply the Whittaker-Henderson smoothing to independent observation vectors \(\mathbf{y}\) and to weight vectors \(\mathbf{w}\) corresponding to the inverses of the variances of the components of \(\mathbf{y}\) in order to obtain a measure of uncertainty in the results.
-In this Section, we propose, within the framework of duration models used for constructing experience tables for life insurance risks, vectors \(\mathbf{y}\) and \(\mathbf{w}\) that satisfy these conditions.
+Section~\ref{sec-CI} highlighted that Whittaker-Henderson smoothing may be interpreted in a robust statistical framework when applied to a vector \(\mathbf{y}\) of independent, normally distributed observations with known variances, and a weight vector \(\mathbf{w}\) proportional to the inverses of those variances.
+In this section, we propose, within the framework of duration models used for constructing experience tables for life insurance risks, vectors \(\mathbf{y}\) and \(\mathbf{w}\) that satisfy these conditions.